sethlaw/appsec-community-walkthroughs/walkthroughs/semgrep.md

 Now that we know semgrep is installed and available, open up a terminal window and make sure the `vtm` source code is included in the current user's home folder:

 ```
-cd vtm
+cd saintcon-appsec-challenge-2023
 ```

-If this folder does not exist, clone vtm from GitHub using the command `git clone https://github.com/redpointsec/vtm`.
+If this folder does not exist, clone vtm from GitHub using the command `git clone https://github.com/smanesse/saintcon-appsec-challenge-2023`.

 ## Step 2 - Run a SAST scan

 Now that we have the code and tool available, run a scan using the default rules from the Semgrep team as follows:

+* `cd saintcon-appsec-challenge-2023`
 * `semgrep scan --config auto .`

 This will run analysis on the source code files that exist in the targeted directory and output something similar to the following: